By: Team W9-02 (HealthHub) Since: Jan 2019 Licence: MIT

 The command string

-enum also has a Set<HealthWorker
+The CommandMode enum also has a Set<HealthWorker field which contains

-mappings from a set of keywords to it’s respective CommandMode
+mappings from a set of keywords to it’s respective CommandMode values for

-translation of user input into it’s corresponding CommandMode
+translation of user input into it’s corresponding CommandMode equivalents.

 public enum CommandMode {